Chiasmocleis Méhely, 1904

 Panama and tropical South America, north and east of the Andes.

 Dunn, 1949, Am.
 Mus.
 Novit., 1419: 5, included a key to the species then known.
 Duellman, 1978, Misc.
 Publ.
 Mus.
 Nat.
 Hist.
 Univ.
 Kansas, 65: 187-190, compared three sympatric species.
 Walker and Duellman, 1974, Occas.
 Pap.
 Mus.
 Nat.
 Hist.
 Univ.
 Kansas, 26: 5, commented on the morphological heterogeneity encompassed in this nominal genus (see comment under Chiasmocleis anatipes).
 Cruz, Caramaschi, and Izecksohn, 1997, Alytes, 15: 49-71, discussed the systematics of the Brazilian representatives.
-Formerly in the New World component of Microhylinae; Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Formerly in the New World component of Microhylinae; Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297: 225, removed Chiasmocleis from any subfamily pending resolution of its phylogenetic placement. van der Meijden, Vences, Hoegg, Boistel, Channing, and Meyer, 2007, Mol.
 Phylogenet.
 Evol., 44: 1017-1030, placed Chiasmocleis in their Gastrophryninae on the basis of DNA sequence data.
 Funk and Cannatella, 2009, Zootaxa, 2247: 37-50, provided a comparison of species from the western Amazon region.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences, suggested a basal position of Chiasmocleis in the Gastrophryninae. de Sá, Streicher, Sekonyela, Forlani, Loader, Greenbaum, Richards, and Haddad, 2012, BMC Evol.
 Biol., 12(241) : 1-21, reported on the phylogenetics of the group and found former Chiasmocleis as polyphyletic with some species imbedded within Syncope and another close to Elachistocleis; their remedy was to transfer a number of species to Syncope, and Elachistocleis, rendering Chiasmocleis monophyletic.
 Peloso, Sturaro, Forlani, Gaucher, Motta, and Wheeler, 2014, Bull.
 Am.
 Mus.
 Nat.
-Hist., 136: 1-96, reported on the phylogenetics and taxonomy of the species in Amazonia and delimited five named clades (species groups).
+Hist., 386: 1-96, reported on the phylogenetics and taxonomy of the species in Amazonia and delimited five named clades (species groups).
+Forlani, Tonini, Cruz, Zaher, and de Sá, 2017, PeerJ, 5(e3005): 1–43, reported on molecular phylogenetics of the species.

 Please note: these links will take you to external websites not affiliated with the American Museum of Natural History.
 We are not responsible for their content.